GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/isothermalLeakyWell/Example.rst

 The fluid properties (constant densities and constant viscosities) are those given in the article documenting the benchmark.
-To define an incompressible fluid, we set of the formation volume factors to 1.
+To define an incompressible fluid, we set all the formation volume factors to 1.

 .. note::
    For now, we have to use the label ``oil`` to denote the CO2 phase in the Dead-Oil model, but this will be changed in future GEOSX releases.